Dominik2812/django_google_calendar_milestones/README.md

   ![loadData](pics/delete.png?raw=true "loadData")

 * Finally the **SynchronizeView**  queries all milestones from the database and mirrors them as Google Calender events.
 Eventually events that do not have an equivalent milestone in the database are deleted.
+This view applies in the methode *synchronize*´all the methods that are inherited from the **Eventmanipulation** class.
+As it also inherits from the **MilestoneView**, the *get* method will render the '"milestones_app/detail_goal.html" template.

 ![loadData](pics/synchronize.png?raw=true "loadData")